Vladana Likar-Smiljanić

 After her successful debut, Likar-Smiljanić illustrated more than twenty books, that were almost as popular as her first book.

-She was collecting counting songs for the hide and seek game of many nations, and illustrated those in one of her favorites “Counting Songs”.
-Vladana both wrote and illustrated her last book “Princess Milly” that was devoted to her younger daughter Milče.
+She was collecting counting songs for the hide and seek game of many nations, and illustrated those in one of her favorites "Counting Songs".
+Vladana both wrote and illustrated her last book "Princess Milly" that was devoted to her younger daughter Milče.
 Milče was a frightened little girl, and the stories of this book were weaved to encourage her to handle whatever situations she would encounter.

 Likar-Smiljanić's main profession was teaching and researching at the University of Belgrade Faculty of Electrical Engineering.
-For her research, she was examining the properties of various materials, in particular their complex permeability and permittivity at high frequencies.
-She published quite a few papers in the prestigious international journals.
+For her research, she examined the properties of various materials, in particular their complex permeability and permittivity at high frequencies.
+She published papers in international journals.
 Vladana is a coauthor of two textbooks in the area of microwave communications.

 Likar-Smiljanić's political work during Milošević governance in Serbia is another aspect of her contribution to the society.
 It was noted by Human Rights Watch, and Helsinki Committee for Human Rights.

 She became a director of the computing center at the School of Electrical Engineering of Belgrade University in 2001, that was quite devastated at the time by the anti-university politics during the previous decade.
-She helped the computing center reach the world standard.

-Modern times of narrow professional specializations didn't influence Vladana, she is persistent following the Da Vinci polymathic way (art+engineering+politics).

 Biography

-Born in Belgrade, her father Dušan, a medical doctor, was talented in arts, and helped Vladana's love for arts to develop.
+Born in Belgrade, her father Dušan, a medical doctor, was talented in arts and helped Vladana's love for arts to develop.
 She became proficient in drawing, painting and sculpture.
-She decided to enroll electrical engineering at Belgrade University but never quit drawing.
+She decided to enroll in the electrical engineering program at Belgrade University but continued to draw.

-First, she was drawing cartoons for the popular students’ magazine “Electron”.
+She initially drew cartoons for the students' magazine "Electron".
 While working for "Electron", Vladana met her husband Mića.
-After she completed her degree, she became a teaching assistant at the School of Electrical Engineering of Belgrade University and made a break in drawing.
+After she completed her degree, she became a teaching assistant at the School of Electrical Engineering of Belgrade University and took a break from drawing.

-Vladana gave a birth to her daughter Aleksandra in 1970, and found new inspiration in illustrating Aleksandra and her friends.
-She became an illustrator of a well known magazine for youth Politikin Zabavnik.
-She had been working for the magazine for the next twenty one years.
-In 1973, the editors of Politikin Zabavnik recommended Vladana to illustrate The Treasury of Children's Poems by Jova Jovanović Zmaj, which continues to be the best-seller of all times.
+Vladana gave birth to her daughter Aleksandra in 1970, and found new inspiration in illustrating Aleksandra and her friends.
+She became an illustrator of a well-known magazine for youth Politikin Zabavnik.
+She worked for the magazine for the next twenty one years.
+In 1973, the editors of Politikin Zabavnik recommended Vladana to illustrate The Treasury of Children's Poems by Jova Jovanović Zmaj.
 After this she illustrated more than twenty books for children: Sparrow Rayko, Most Beautiful Fables, Counting Songs, For Your Birthday, Princess Milly, and others.
 At the same time, she was teaching and researching at the School of Electrical Engineering.
 She defended her PhD thesis in the area of optical communications.